pl3onasm/AADS/algorithms/dynamic-programming/knapsack/README.md

 Clearly, the subproblems are ${\color{peru}\text{overlapping}}$ because we can have the same prefix of the item list and the same remaining knapsack capacity in multiple subproblems.
 The subproblems also have the ${\color{peru}\text{optimal substructure}}$ property because the optimal solution to a subproblem can be obtained by combining the optimal solutions to its own subproblems.

-A recursive solution to the problem can be obtained by defining a function $V(i,j)$ that returns the maximum value that can be obtained from the first $i$ items and a knapsack capacity of $j$.
+A recursive solution to the problem can be found by defining a function $V(i,j)$ that returns the maximum value that can be obtained from the first $i$ items and a knapsack capacity of $j$.
 The function can be defined as follows:
 <br />

 $$